|

 in the event of an emergency, you will want anyone to be able to find

+them quickly.
 2. Label the main circuit breaker, the main fuse block or the service

 disconnect breaker for your electrical system; also map the circuits